Pratyush-Kumar-224/nexgen-logistics-PK/README.md

 * **Key Metric Improvement:** Proactive management of the flagged **10% of high-risk vehicles** is estimated to deliver a cost reduction of **18%** in unscheduled downtime and service recovery expenses.
 * **Strategic Shift:** Enables NexGen to move from **reactive asset maintenance** to **predictive resource allocation**.
-* **Call to Action:** Integrate the V-CEIP output into the daily dispatch system to prioritize low-CLI/low-risk vehicles for high-priority or long-distance routes, and flag high-CLI vehicles for scheduled maintenance intervention.
+* **Call to Action:** Integrate the V-IP output into the daily dispatch system to prioritize low-CLI/low-risk vehicles for high-priority or long-distance routes, and flag high-CLI vehicles for scheduled maintenance intervention.